 Therefore, it is often in your best interest to invest in quality brushes.
 While these do cost more, you will typically only end up paying a few extra dollars in the end.
 The efficiency that those few extra dollars will provide can be paramount to your success when it comes to grooming your feline.

 There are many different cat brushes out there for you to potentially purchase.
-Our favorite option is the Frisco Cat Bristle Brush.
+Our favorite option is the Hepper Cat Brush.
 It can help remove much of your cat’s excess fur, and it has a comfortable handle and isn’t that expensive.

 For those on a strict budget, the Frisco Cat Curry Brush is a solid option.
 It is extremely gentle on your cat’s skin, but it can remove quite a bit of fur and dirt.
 It is also much cheaper than some other options on the market.